 Have you been noticing that you’re craving sour foods more often than usual?
 If so, you’re not alone.
 In recent years, there’s been a surge in popularity for sour flavored foods.

-From sour gummy bears to sour cream and onion chips, it seems like there’s a sour version of just about everything these days.
+From sour gummy bears to sour cream and onion chips, it seems like there’s a sour and spicy version of just about everything these days.

 But why are sour foods so crave-worthy?
 Let’s take a closer look.